fbacker/docker-unpack-monitor/README.md

 If a failed unpack occurs, e.g. not all rxx files are in place.
 It will retry to unpack later, but a maximum of 3 retries.

-Note: If issue with permissions, make sure to set PGID/UID.
+Note: If issue with permissions, make sure to set PGID/UID to unpack with correct user access (not root).

 ## How it works